Tvrđa: Present day

 After the fortress's military importance decreased at the end of the 19th century, Tvrđa became a center of administrative, educational, cultural, and scholarly life in Osijek and the entire region.
 The first school in Osijek was organized at Tvrđa; the first scholarly curriculum was introduced in 1707, to be later expanded and renewed, and the first printing press started working in 1735.
 The significance of educational institutions of Tvrđa are best underlined by the fact that Croatian Nobel Prize laureates, Lavoslav Ružička and Vladimir Prelog, along with Serbian scientist Milutin Milanković (Milankovitch cycles), were all alumni (graduates) of the Tvrđa schools.
 The Faculty of Agriculture of the Josip Juraj Strossmayer University of Osijek has occupied the former general headquarters since 1995 after its previous site was destroyed in the Croatian War of Independence.
 The Faculty of Food Technology has been relocated to a building that served as the first military hospital in Osijek, from the mid-17th century until the beginning of the 1990s.
 Other present-day educational institutions in Tvrđa include the II and the III Gymnasium, Franjo Kuhač Music School (former Roman Catholic Seminary), Jesuit Classical Gymnasium (former logistics barracks built in the mid-18th century), and the Secondary School of Economics (former grammar school for girls).

-According to the 2001 census, within the Tvrđa city district, there are 10,277 inhabitants living in 3,310 households.
+According to the 2001 census, within the Tvrđa city district, which consist of old town Trvđa and its surroundings, there are 10,277 inhabitants living in 3,310 households.
 The fort interior is now a centre of Osijek's nightlife.
 There are numerous bars and restaurants in Tvrđa.
 The fort hosts the Museum of Slavonia, the largest general-type museum in Croatia, located in Tvrđa since 1946.
 The former town museum and archives building today houses the State Directorate for Monument Protection, a department of the Croatian Ministry of Culture.
 The patron saint of the Tvrđa is Saint Michael, and his feast day of September 29 is celebrated as the day of the Tvrđa city district.